Skip to content

 Dead cockpit...

-Fuel starvation… You probably think that such a situation is impossible on a commercial aircraft, at least in the industrialized world.
-But what if I told you that this happened on a state-of-the-art Boeing 767 operated by a Canadian airline in 1983?
-This is the real-life event depicted in Falling from the Sky: Flight 174, also known as Freefall: Flight 174.
-In English, this made-for-TV movie was aired for the first time on ABC in 1995.
-It is based on the novel Freefall written by William and Marilyn Mona Hoffer.
+If I say “fuel starvation”, you might think it would be unlikely on a commercial aircraft in a developed country.
+But what if I told you that this happened on a state-of-the-art Boeing 767 on a Canadian airline in 1983?
+This is the story depicted in Falling from the Sky: Flight 174, also known as Freefall: Flight 174.
+Based on the novel Freefall by William and Marilyn Mona Hoffer, this made-for-TV movie was aired for the first time in English on the ABC Network (U.S.) in 1995.

 Plot summary